zackgilbert/bipf-leaderboard/README.md

 - [x] Sort users by post activity
 - [x] Add endpoint for regular twitter syncing
 - [x] Put in end date for syncing
+- [x] Started working on timezone offset for post queries
+- [x] Fixed an issue with names on auth and removed unique index on user names

 Todo:
 - [ ] Fix timezone post issue